aws-samples/secure-messenger-genai-chatbot/README.md

 ```

 3. Run the following command to deploy the project.
 Replace `WickrClientAccount` and `WickrClientPassword` with the
-user ID and password you created in step [Create Wickr IO client account](#create-wickr-io-client-account).
+user ID and password you created in step [Create the Wickr IO client account](#Create-the-Wickr-IO-client-account).
 Place the
 password in quotation marks.
 ```shell
 cdk deploy --all --context bot_user_id="WickrClientAccount" --context bot_password="WickrClientPassword" --require-approval never --no-prompts